AhmedYousriSobhi/aCupOfTea/tips/interview-technical-info.md

 Let's assume the applied position is a Data Scientist:

 ## What is the data team structure?
-In this question, you are aiming to get more familier about the structure of the overall data team; this will give you some bigger view about how many data scientists, data analytics, and data engineer in the team.
+In this question, you are aiming to get more familiar about the structure of the overall data team; this will give you some bigger view about how many data scientists, data analytics, and data engineer in the team.

 Regarding the number of data scientist, this will show you the following:
 1. If the team is small in numbers, this will give you intuition how the work load will be.